iNoles/Taskify/README.md

 TaskList Android App [Work in progress 🚧]
 ==================

-KnightsFootball is a fully functional Android app built entirely with Kotlin and Jetpack Compose with SQLDelight.
+TaskList is a fully functional Android app built entirely with Kotlin and Jetpack Compose with SQLDelight.

 The app is currently in early stage development and is not yet available on the Play Store.